helpshift/helpshift-docs/README.md

 1. Run the local server with `npm run start` (starts on port 3000)
 2. Use `npm run lint` to check for or `npm run lint:fix` to take care of linter issues
 3. Make your changes
-4. Open a PR against the `next` branch
+4. Open a PR against the `main` branch

 The search plugin only works with the final output of Docusaurus.
 If you want to test changes against the search plugin, do the following: